SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-08-02-data-product.markdown

 - A self-driving car - It's of the type automated decision-making.

 ## What value does it provide?
-Data products can help organisations in extracting insight from their data in order to make forecasts, optimize costs, and increase revenue.
+Data products can help organisations extract insight from their data in order to develop more accurate forecasts, reduce expenses, and increase revenue.

+---

+# Data as a product
+Data as a product.
+In other words, data as a first-class product.
+This implies that *data is considered as a true product*, as opposed to a by-product.

+> The data referred to is organizational **shared data**, which is often shared across several users or applications while preserving data integrity for all entities consuming the data.

+Our goal is to make the domain's shared data *discoverable*, *addressable*, *trustworthy*, and *secure* so other teams can make good use of it.
+In other words, we consider the other teams to be our internal customers of our data, and we take on increased stewardship responsibilities for our data.